cbgoodman/muni-incorporation/README.md

 # Municipal Incorporation Data

-* Last updated: `2021-08-24`
+* Last updated: `2023-03-02`
 * Jump to: [`code`](#contents-of-code) [`status`](#status) [`sources`](#sources)

 ---

 ## Description

-This repository will eventually contain the Stata code and raw spreadsheets needed to create an individual-level and state-specific dataset of dates of municipal incorporation for all active (contained in the Census of Governments) municipalities in the United States.
+This repository contains the Stata code and raw spreadsheets needed to create an individual-level and state-specific dataset of dates of municipal incorporation for all active (included in the Census of Governments) municipalities in the United States.

+These data generally are not self-reported by the incorporated government.
+These data are sourced from state-level actors, primarily state agencies responsible for tracking incorporations or state municipal leagues that collect data on their members.
+Importantly, these data are the first recognized date of incorporation.
+Many states allow re-incorporation (reasonably common in the late 1800s as statutory incorporation became popular, as opposed to incorporation via an act of the state legislature) that muddy the waters of when a place formed a municipal government.

 ## Contents of /code/
 Run the following do-files to create the individual-level and state-specific extracts.
 You will need to change the ${home} directory in these do-files to match your directory setup.
-The running the code will update and replace the contents of the /exports/ and /release/ folders.
+The running the code will update and replace the contents of the /exports/ folder.
 * muni-incorp.do - creates an individual-level data
-* muni-incorp-state.do - creates state specific data
+* muni-incorp-state.do - creates state-specific annual incorporation count data

 ## Contents of /rawdata/
 These spreadsheets are the raw data called by the do-files above:
-* cog-muni-incorp.xlsx - individual level dates of incorporation
+* muni-incorporation.xlsx - individual level dates of incorporation
+* fips_crosswalk.xlsx - geographic crosswalk
-* crosswalk.xlsx - geographic crosswalk
+* state_fips_crosswalk.xls - state-specific geographic crosswalk

 ## Status
 This is a work in progress and data collection is on-going.
 If you have a lead on incorporation data that is currently missing, please do not hesitate to get in touch ([cgoodman@niu.edu](mailto:cgoodman@niu.edu)).